Pi4J/pi4j.github.io/content/documentation/providers/_index.md

 tags: ["GpioD", "LinuxFS", "PiGpio"]
 ---

 Providers are extensible service modules responsible for the concrete implementation of a specific I/O type.
-The providers also allow to separate the internal logic of the Pi4J core from the concrete implementation of the board on which they are used.
+The providers also allow separating the internal logic of the Pi4J core from the concrete implementation of the board on which they are used.

-Pi4J 2.0 - 2.4: Multiple providers for the same I/O type can be loaded into a Pi4J context concurrently.
-For example a "RaspberryPi-DigitalInputProvider" and "GertBoard-DigitalInputProvider" could both be loaded and both providing digital inputs at the same time.

 As of Pi4J 2.5 multiple providers for the same I/O type is no longer supported.
 During the Context initialization it will ensure only a single provider for an I/O type is loaded.
-In addition the Mock Providers are not loaded unless expressly requested when creating the Context.
+In addition, the Mock Providers are not loaded unless expressly requested when creating the Context.
 [See Create Context](../create-context/)

-Current supported providers:
+## Available Providers

 * [FFM](/documentation/providers/ffm/)
   * Was introduced in Pi4J 4.0.0